TriKro/rsb-content/part4-evaluative_market_experiment/video-smoke-test.md

 * Is unique
 * Is easy to understand
 * Communicates a key insight
-* Answers "why" the product exists
+* Answers _why_ the product exists
 * Gets prospects to care or hooks into why they would care about it

 A good video also delivers enough impact that prospects want to share it with their friends in order to:

 * Appear "in-the-know"
-* Also help address or identify the problem mentioned in the video
+* Help address or identify the problem mentioned in the video

 This is measured via the virality coefficient, as mentioned in the Broken Promise smoke test.
-In practice, it's possible to check for video virality by using social media platforms like Facebook or Twitter, particularly if these platforms are used by the target audience.
+In practice, it's possible to check for video virality by using social media platforms like Facebook or Twitter, particularly if they are used by the target audience.
 It's easy to use them to gather baseline organic sharing metrics.

 Then some thought and planning needs to be put into promotion.
 In particular, channel testing is an important part of testing virality.
 Which Facebook groups exactly?
-Which Sub-Reddits?
+Which sub-Reddits?
 Where exactly to guest post?
 Posting the video should also take into account the news cycle on social platforms, i.e., when is the right time to post it?

 To some extent, this technique is also embedded in crowdfunding platforms like Kickstarter and Indiegogo.